alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 >
 > 2/4: [Deep Dive: Six Pillars](/posts/the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success/){:target="_blank"}: Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
 >
-> 3/4: Quick Wins for Each Pillar [TO BE CREATED]: Discover actionable quick wins for each AWS Well-Architected Pillar, helping you optimize cloud performance, security, and cost-efficiency.
+> 3/4: [Quick Wins for Each Pillar](/posts/immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework/){:target="_blank"}: Discover actionable quick wins for each AWS Well-Architected Pillar, helping you optimize cloud performance, security, and cost-efficiency.
 >
 > 4/4: AWS Well-Architected Tool [TO BE CREATED]: A practical guide to using the AWS Well-Architected Tool to assess, improve, and continuously optimize your workloads, with screenshots and step-by-step guidance.
 {: .prompt-tip }